 The tiny 22 MB incomplete installer requires an internet connection during usage to download the rest of the Mojave update files.
 Additionally, it does not allow to create a macOS Mojave USB installer drive for use on multiple computers.

-In this tutorial, I’ll show you how to download the complete “Install macOS Mojave.app” file from Apple server using the “macOS Mojave Patcher” app instead of via the Mac App Store.
+In this tutorial, I’ll show you how to download the complete “Install macOS Mojave.app” file from Apple servers using the “macOS Mojave Patcher” app instead of via the Mac App Store.

 A similar mini-installer issue occurred previously with some users getting a tiny incomplete macOS High Sierra installer too and I covered a similar workaround here to download the complete installer file from Apple servers.

 In this workaround, we’re going to use the macOS Mojave Patcher app from the dosdude1.com.
 This app is intended for those with unsupported Macs and Hackintosh users, but any Mac user can use the app to be able to download the complete macOS Mojave installer file from Apple servers.
 For our purposes in this particular walkthrough, we will use the app only to download the complete installer file.

 Note!
 This method relies on a third party app from an unverified third party source.
 If you are not comfortable with using unvetted and unverified software, do not follow this process.

 Downloading the complete “Install macOS Mojave.app” file from Apple servers using the “macOS Mojave Patcher” app is a really easy process.

 Now, step by step guide.

 Go to the official website of the “macOS Mojave Patcher” app here and download the app.

 The download links are labeled as “Direct” and “Mirror” on that page.